Nami-R2301/yggdrasil/README.md

 ## Examples:

-- Go to the specific example you want to build & run and uncomment the main procedure - let's take the first one (01_immediate.odin):
+- Go to the specific example you want to build & run and uncomment the main procedure, then run:

 ```bash
 odin run -collection:yggdrasil=./src ./examples -file